CBZ-D-velop/Ansible-Role-Labocbz-Install-Apache/README.md

 * Added optimizations for default LDAP Basic Auth
 * Added a disabled options for LDAPS (certficates verify)

+### 2024-05-19: New CI

+* Added Markdown lint to the CICD
+* Rework all Docker images
+* Change CICD vars convention
+* New workers
+* Removed all automation based on branch

 ## Authors

 * Lord Robin Crombez